MIB Browser Version 7.5 User Guide

 The enterprise edition has more powerful trap receiver and monitoring features.

-Runs on Windows, Mac OS X, Linux and other UNIX platforms
+Runs on Windows, macOS, Linux and other UNIX platforms

 Supports basic SNMP operations